Introduction to Procedures¶

 Large or complex issues, which need to be broken down into smaller tasks, are called epics.
 Associated with every epic is a number of smaller issues.
 For example, new features in UCloud commonly become an epic.

 The issue’s life begins when it enters the backlog.
-The backlog is a list of tasks ordered by priority, and it describes the next tasks/issues to work on.
-For example, a critical bug will have a high priority and be put on top of the backlog as soon as it is created, even if many other tasks were created before it.
+The backlog is a list of tasks.
+It describes the next tasks/issues to work on.
+The order in which tasks are completed from the backlog is determined by the roadmap.

 In progress: Design & Development¶